azoff/truman/README.md

 Truman is obviously much more configurable than the example and convenience class might lead you to believe.
 While documentation does not currently exist in web form, all classes are fully documented using standard PHPDoc notation.
-If you want utilize the Framework to a degree beyond the default case, I highly recommend starting with the [convenience class][9] and working your way down into the Framework internals.
+If you want utilize the Framework to a degree beyond the default case, I highly recommend starting with the [convenience class][9] and working your way down into the framework internals.
+The [tests][13] are also a great reference for integration between classes.

 License
 -------